 What researchers point to

-In a 2007 interview with Democracy Now, retired four-star General Wesley Clark described a memo he saw at the Pentagon in late 2001 naming seven countries to be "taken down" in five years: Iraq, Syria, Lebanon, Libya, Somalia, Sudan — and Iran.
-Six of the seven have since been attacked, invaded, destabilized, or had regimes removed by US military action or backing.
-The 2026 strikes complete the list.
+In a 2007 Democracy Now interview, retired four-star General Wesley Clark — former Supreme Allied Commander of NATO — described a classified memo he was shown at the Pentagon in late 2001 listing seven countries to be "taken down" in five years: Iraq, Syria, Lebanon, Libya, Somalia, Sudan, and Iran.
+Clark has repeated the claim consistently over the intervening years and has named specific officials who confirmed the memo to him.
+Between 2001 and 2026, six of the seven countries on the list have been attacked, invaded, destabilized, or had regimes removed by US military action or direct US backing: Iraq (2003 invasion), Libya (2011 NATO intervention), Somalia (continuous operations), Sudan (regime collapse 2019, ongoing civil war), Syria (civil war from 2011, Assad regime collapse December 2024), Lebanon (continuous Israeli escalation culminating in 2024 pager attacks on Hezbollah and Nasrallah's killing).
+The February 2026 strikes completed the list.

 Save the coverage before the narrative locks in.

-Early-war coverage — independent journalists on the ground, leaked documents, footage from Iranian and Israeli sources — tends to disappear from platforms within weeks.
+Early-war coverage — independent journalists on the ground, leaked documents, footage from Iranian and Israeli sources, Tucker Carlson's June 2025 break with Trump over Midnight Hammer, Seymour Hersh's Substack reporting — tends to disappear from platforms within weeks.
 Classified saves videos locally from TikTok, Instagram, YouTube, and X so you can organize the timeline yourself, source by source, before the official version is the only one left.

 Key voices

-• Seymour Hersh — investigative reporter; his Substack reporting through March 2026 has advanced claims about specific pre-strike intelligence operations and back-channel decision-making.
+- Seymour Hersh — investigative reporter; his Substack reporting through 2025 and 2026 has advanced specific claims about pre-strike intelligence operations, back-channel decision-making, and the internal debates inside the Trump administration before the June 2025 and February 2026 rounds.

-• Wesley Clark — retired four-star general; his 2007 "seven countries in five years" memo is being re-read in light of the 2026 strikes.
+- Wesley Clark — retired four-star general, former Supreme Allied Commander of NATO; his 2007 "seven countries in five years" memo is being re-read in light of the 2026 completion of the list.

 The official position

-The US State Department maintains that the strikes were a last-resort response to an imminent nuclear threat and years of failed diplomacy.
-The Israeli government has described Operation Roaring Lion as an existential-defense action authorized by full cabinet consensus.
-Both governments have rejected framings of the action as a war of choice, as regime change, or as assassination.
-Congressional hearings on the legal authorization are ongoing as of April 2026, with the War Powers Resolution question unresolved.
+The US State Department maintains that the strikes were a last-resort response to an imminent nuclear threat and years of failed diplomacy, and that the June 2025 Operation Midnight Hammer substantially degraded but did not complete the necessary work, requiring the February 2026 follow-up.
+The Israeli government has described both Operation Rising Lion and Operation Roaring Lion as existential-defense actions authorized by full cabinet consensus.
+Both governments have rejected framings of the actions as wars of choice, as regime change, or as assassination.
+Congressional hearings on the War Powers Resolution question are ongoing as of April 2026 and have produced no binding action.
+The administration has not released the full intelligence assessments that preceded either strike, citing sources-and-methods protection.
+The IAEA's reports on the status of Iran's remaining nuclear capabilities remain the most authoritative public baseline.

 Where it is now

-As of late April 2026, the ceasefire is holding.
-Iran's interim leadership — the composition of which is still being clarified — has accepted the terms in principle.
-The Strait of Hormuz has partially reopened under international monitoring.
-A post-war settlement is being negotiated in Doha.
-Oil markets have stabilized but remain elevated above pre-strike levels.
-Congressional hearings continue.
+As of late April 2026, the April 8 ceasefire is holding.
+Iran's interim leadership — the composition of which is still being clarified, with the IRGC's post-Khamenei authority structure contested internally — has accepted the ceasefire terms in principle.
+The Strait of Hormuz has partially reopened under international monitoring involving a multinational naval force.
+A post-war settlement is being negotiated in Doha with Qatari mediation.
+Oil markets have stabilized but remain elevated above pre-June-2025 levels.
+Congressional hearings continue without binding resolution.
 The full intelligence record behind the pre-strike assessments has not been released.
+The question of whether Fordow was actually destroyed — the single most consequential factual question of the campaign — remains unresolved in public evidence.
+Iran's enriched uranium stockpile, if moved prior to the strikes as Tehran has claimed since June 24, 2025, has not been located by Western intelligence services in any publicly acknowledged accounting.

 Go deeper